Bridging LLM Planning Agents and Formal Methods: A Case Study in Plan Verification: Discussion

 \section{Discussion}

-Our experiments demonstrate the feasibility, and potential of our proposed approach.
-As summarized in Table~\ref{tab:llm_metrics}, GPT-5 achieves an impressive accuracy of 95.89\% and an F1 score of 96.30, maintaining high performance even while generating formal representations that align with the ground truth regarding the plan's validity.
-In contrast, GPT-4o exhibits a significant degradation in performance, with an accuracy of 52.06\% and an F1 score of 51.48, largely due to the challenges in producing formal representations.
+Our experiments confirm the effectiveness of our approach.
+As shown in Table~\ref{tab:llm_metrics}, GPT-5 achieves high accuracy (95.89\%) and F1 score (96.30), maintaining high performance even while generating formal representations that align with the ground truth regarding the plan's validity.
+In contrast, GPT-4o’s performance drops sharply, with accuracy and F1 scores around 52\%, mainly due to difficulties in producing correct formal outputs.

-A notable observation is the non-zero error rate in generating syntactically perfect NuSMV models for both LLMs.
-However, the disparity between the models is substantial, as GPT-5 excels in generating syntactically correct NuSMV representations, with an unknown rate of only 6.87\% in the few-shot setting, compared to GPT-4o's 34.61\%.
-This highlights GPT-5's superior capability in handling formal model generation.
-The results underscore the robustness of formal verification as an alternative to baseline LLM judgments, which often lack formal guarantees.
-The higher unknown rate for GPT-4o suggests that prompt engineering and post-processing are critical for improving translation quality.
+Both models occasionally fail to generate syntactically perfect NuSMV models, but GPT-5’s error rate is much lower (6.87\% unknowns in the few-shot setting) than GPT-4o’s (34.61\%).
+This demonstrates GPT-5’s stronger ability in formal model generation.
+Our findings highlight the value of formal verification over baseline LLM judgments, which lack formal guarantees.
+The higher error rate for GPT-4o also suggests that prompt engineering and post-processing are important for improving results.

-Preliminary qualitative analysis indicates that while GPT-5 can generate NuSMV models and LTL specifications that are syntactically correct in most cases, the semantic fidelity and coverage of edge cases require further investigation.
-In several instances, GPT-5 produced models that passed verification but did not fully capture the intent of the original plan, highlighting the need for future work on translation quality and counterexample analysis.
+Initial qualitative analysis shows GPT-5 usually produces syntactically correct NuSMV models and LTL specifications, but further work is needed to ensure semantic accuracy and handle edge cases.
+In some cases, GPT-5’s models passed verification but did not fully reflect the original plan’s intent, indicating a need for better translation and counterexample analysis.